Back to ¡°Memory Booster of Regional Anatomy¡±

 Just superior to the cardia, the internal circular muscle (smooth muscle) of the esophagus is well developed to act as the sphincter.
 If this sphincter is slackened, gastric acid may flow upward and damage the esophagus.

 The stomach is divided into fundus, body, pyloric antrum, and pyloric canal.
+The pyloric antrum leads to the pyloric canal, while the mastoid antrum leads to the mastoid cells (Fig. 4-53).

 Inside the stomach, there are longitudinal folds (rugae) that disappear when the stomach is distended by food.